tdimp/tdimp/README.md

 - [Back End](https://github.com/tdimp/daily-hat-trick-back)

 I hope to complete some minor refactors, add a few more features, and then deploy it for hockey enthusiasts worldwide!

+Check out my pinned projects below for more examples of my work!

 ## Addenda